BAelectronics/STM32_TDA7294_AMP/README.md

-Kapcsolódó videó / Related video: https://youtu.be/A-13wsFyjP8
+Kapcsolódó videó / Related video (Part 1): https://youtu.be/A-13wsFyjP8
+Kapcsolódó videó / Related video (Part 2): https://youtu.be/WkM5X-X5rjU

 The language of the video is Hungarian, but English subtitles are available.
+(Part 2 subtitles will be from February)

 # STM32 vezérelt TDA7294 erősítő